camille-vanhoffelen/modern-ML-engineer/assignments/README.md

 ## 2. Submission

 Please send the completed jupyter notebook file (`.ipynb`) as an email attachment to the teacher before the dealine.
-Points will be deducted for late submissions.

 ## 3. Grading Scheme